11 Common English Job Interview Questions and How to Answer Them

-- What is the typical day for this position (job)?
+- What is the typical day for this position?
+(Position is another word for job.)
 Find out what kind of duties are involved and what kind of things you would be expected to do on a day-to-day basis.

 - Does the company offer in-house training to staff?
 This shows your interest in not only getting the job, but also wanting to improve and grow.

 - What is the next step?
 This is a way of asking what’s next in the interview process.
 They will tell you how many days it will take to make their decision and will inform you if you need to come back for a second interview.

 As Jon Youshaei, a contributor at Forbes, says that you should use this time to ask questions and share something about yourself.
 I love this example he provides:

 Weak question: “Will this job provide opportunities to work in foreign countries?”